Expoverse/content/how-to-remove-the-calendar-on-html-input-type-date.md

   <figcaption>Remove Calendar From HTML Date Picker</figcaption>
 </figure>

-Removing an icon is simple; we will use two WebKit pseudo-element keywords with the CSS display and WebKit Appearance properties.
-The CSS pseudo-elements we are using are -webkit-inner-spin-button and -webkit-calender-picker-indicator.
-We combine these keywords with the CSS input[type="date"] selector, targeting the date picker element.
+Removing an icon is simple; we will use two WebKit [pseudo-element](https://www.tutorialspoint.com/css/css_pseudo_elements.htm) keywords with the [CSS display](https://www.freecodecamp.org/news/the-css-display-property-display-none-display-table-inline-block-and-more/) and [WebKit Appearance properties](https://www.geeksforgeeks.org/css-webkit-appearance/).
+The CSS pseudo-elements we are using are `-webkit-inner-spin-button` and `-webkit-calender-picker-indicator`.
+We combine these keywords with the CSS `input[type="date"]` selector, targeting the date picker element.

-Included within the braces, we use the CSS properties display and -webkit-appearance.
+Included within the braces, we use the CSS properties `display` and `-webkit-appearance`.
 Both of these properties will have a value set to none.

 Below are the full CSS selector and properties to remove a date picker calendar icon.